webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 ## By Use Case
 Many think WebRTC is just a technology for conferencing in the web browser.
 It is so much more than that though!
-WebRTC is used for a wide range of use cases.
-New use cases showing up all the time.
+WebRTC is used in a wide range of applications.
+New use cases are showing up all the time.
 In this chapter we will list some common ones and how WebRTC is revolutionizing them.

 ### Conferencing
 Conferencing is the original use case for WebRTC.
 The protocol contains a few necessary features that no other protocol offers